The war in Gaza has wiped out entire Palestinian families. AP documents 60 who lost dozens or more

 “Nothing is left of the house,” said Jaser al-Agha.

-Israel refused to comment on specific strikes.
+Israel’s army confirmed the airstrikes, saying it had hit unspecified Hamas targets near the locations identified by AP.
+It said the targets were anywhere from a few meters (feet) to 460 meters (1,500 feet) away.
+It gave no details on the nature of the targets, but said it hit a Hamas military compound in one of the strikes.
+It did not say whether it had taken any measures to reduce civilian casualties.
 In general, Israel has said it targets Hamas and accuses the militant group of endangering civilians by operating among the population and in tunnels below them.

 A senior Israeli official told reporters in December that the army calculated two Palestinian civilians were killed for every Hamas militant, a ratio an army spokesman called “tremendously positive” but which experts said showed a higher tolerance for civilian casualties than in previous wars.